django-oscar/django-oscar-api/README.rst

 Oscar REST API
 ==============

-_This package provides a REST API for Oscar.
+*This package provides a RESTful API for Oscar.
 It is currently in the requirements gathering phase.
-Please use the wiki to view the list of requirements._
+Please use the wiki to view the list of requirements and the django-oscar@googlegroups.com mailing list for any discussions.*